cyberbotics/webots/docs/reference/elevationgrid.md

 ### Field Summary

-The `xDimension` and `zDimension` fields indicate the number of points in the grid height array in the *x* and *z* directions.
+The `xDimension` and `yDimension` fields indicate the number of points in the grid height array in the *x* and *z* directions.
-Both `xDimension` and `zDimension` shall be greater than or equal to zero.
+Both `xDimension` and `yDimension` shall be greater than or equal to zero.
-If either the `xDimension` or the `zDimension` is less than two, the [ElevationGrid](#elevationgrid) contains no quadrilaterals.
+If either the `xDimension` or the `yDimension` is less than two, the [ElevationGrid](#elevationgrid) contains no quadrilaterals.
-The vertex locations for the quadrilaterals are defined by the `height` field and the `xSpacing` and `zSpacing` fields:
+The vertex locations for the quadrilaterals are defined by the `height` field and the `xSpacing` and `ySpacing` fields:

-- The `height` field is an `xDimension` by `zDimension` array of scalar values representing the height above the grid for each vertex.
+- The `height` field is an `xDimension` by `yDimension` array of scalar values representing the height above the grid for each vertex.

-- The `xSpacing` and `zSpacing` fields indicate the distance between vertices in the *x* and *z* directions respectively, and shall be greater than zero.
+- The `xSpacing` and `ySpacing` fields indicate the distance between vertices in the *x* and *z* directions respectively, and shall be greater than zero.

 %figure "ElevationGrid node"